Scamper10/EchoTweaks/README.md

 That's a lot.

-Fill a Chest with exactly 1,728 Cobblestone, and then open it.
+Fill a single Chest with exactly 1,728 Cobblestone, and then open it.

 (For the uninitiated, just fill a single Chest all the way.)